Organic Produce Delivery Newsletter

 * Cucumbers Pickling

 * Baking Russet Potatoes

 * Sweet Mini Peppers

 * Yellow Squash

 * Pears Comice

 Call To Schedule Your Organic Produce Delivery: 877-832-8289

-Melons: Great for your health and for your tummy too!
+Persimmon: Great for your health and yummy for your tummy too!

 High in vitamins and minerals and loaded...read more

 Ingredients:¼ cup bacon drippings 4 tbl olive oil1 tbl minced garlic3 tbl minced onion6-8 cups chopped kale1 tsp gyro seasoning½ tsp sea salt½ tsp fresh ground pepper1 can partially drained cannellini beans SHRIMP:3 tbl butter15-18 large deveined tail-on shrimp1 tsp ground cumin¼ cup white wine1 tbl dried parsley